 Besides quiche Lorraine, there are lots of classic quiche variations.

-- Try salmon and broccoli quiche with 100g of poached or smoked salmon, broken into pieces with 100g of chopped broccoli.
+- Salmon and broccoli quiche - this uses poached or smoked salmon, broken into pieces with chopped broccoli.

-- If you want to cut the carbohydrates make a crustless quiche.
+- Crustless - if you want to cut the carbohydrates make a crustless quiche.
 Just bake the mixture in a greased deep dish.

 More pastry dishes